ajp/ruby_setup/README.md

 Sometimes, when setting up a new machine or installing a new Ruby VM, there is a need for automating the install of commonly used gems (i.e. setting up your toolbox).
-This solves that problem by providing a master list of gems which can be installed via a single command.
+This solves that problem by providing a master list of gems which can be installed with a single command.

 <!-- Tocer[start]: Auto-generated, don't remove. -->